 In addition to all of this, these are some of our ministries that are specifically pastoral in nature.

 The lay people who serve as ministers of healing on Sunday mornings continue the ancient Christian practice of “prayers for healing with the laying on of hands.”
-The Rector trains and supervises the healing ministers and meets frequently with them to deepen our understanding of healing and to pray for those on the parish prayer list.
+The Rector trains and supervises the healing ministers and meets with them to deepen their understanding of healing and to pray for those on the parish prayer list.
 Prayer requests for healing at the Langdon Chapel are kept absolutely confidential.
 If you feel called to this ministry, please feel free to speak with the Rector.

 Caring Ministry Team

 The purpose of the Caring Ministry Team is to provide short-term care and support to parishioners who need a little extra help due to illness or other circumstances.
 Caring Team ministers deliver meals, run errands, and provide transportation.
 Volunteers are put into a resource pool and called upon on an “as needed” basis.
 To volunteer, or to request support, contact Mary Urban Keary

 Meeting with Clergy

 The clergy welcome the opportunity to meet one-on-one with parishioners.
 If you would like to meet with Richard or Anoma, please contact them to set up a time.
 Contact Richard by email or 617-738-1810.
 Anoma can be reached at 617-731-8120.

 Homebound Visitation.
 If you, or a member of the parish whom you know, are homebound (long-term or short-term) and would like a visit or Communion, please contact Mary Urban Keary (617-277-5403) or The Rev. Anoma Abeyaratne.
 (Contact Anoma at 617-731-8120.
 Please leave a message.)